 Do We Need Red Meat?

 Do you need meat to satisfy your body’s iron requirements?
 I don’t think so.
 Take Gorillas for example.
 Gorillas are 100% vegetarian and they are possibly the strongest animal alive.
-In-fact meat makes a gorilla sick and weak and eventually die young.
+In fact, meat makes a gorilla sick and weak and eventually dies young.
+(1)

 In one review, current scientific data related to key nutrients for vegetarians, including protein, iron, zinc, calcium, vitamin D, riboflavin, vitamin B-12, vitamin A, n-3 fatty acids, and iodine found that a vegetarian, including a vegan diet, can meet current recommendations for all of these nutrients.
 (5)